0xPix3l/0xPix3l.github.io/_posts/Acitve-Directory/2026-03-27-delegation.md

 ![image](/assets/img/Delegation/8.png)

-Instead of full S4U chain (S4U2Self → S4U2Proxy), the service will skip the S4U2Self and will only do S4U2Proxy cause it has a valid proof of the user’s identity already, I will talk explain it in more details but let's first take a look to the traffic
+Instead of full S4U chain (S4U2Self → S4U2Proxy), the service will skip the S4U2Self and will only do S4U2Proxy cause it has a valid proof of the user’s identity already, I will explain it in more details but let's first take a look to the traffic
 ![image](/assets/img/Delegation/9.png)
 _Traffic Capture Of Kerberos Only Configuration_